-Make sure you take note of ALL these Podcast Marketing Strategies, study them, and relate them to you, your students, and your own courses.
-But before we get to the strategies, let’s first look at some of the core benefits Podcast Marketing has on a Course Creator like yourself…
+Make sure you take note of all these podcast marketing strategies, study them, and relate them to you, your students, and your own courses.
+But before we get to the strategies, let’s first look at some of the core benefits podcast marketing has on a course creator like yourself.

 The Benefits of Podcast Marketing for Course Creators

 Although podcasting has been around for two decades, it’s only come into regular conversation in the last few years.
 For a long time, it was a very niche medium that served a niche audience.
-As is often the case, it was looked down upon by mainstream media.

-Today, we listen to podcasts as we drive in our cars, head to the gym, and take our daily walk.
+Times have changed, and today we listen to podcasts as we drive in our cars, head to the gym, and take our daily walk.

 For a course creator like you, having your own podcast brings many benefits.

-- Helps You Gain Exposure To New Audiences: As well as growing your own audience, Podcasts allow you to tap into other people’s.
+- Helps You Gain Exposure To New Audiences: As well as growing your own audience, podcasts allow you to tap into other people’s.
 Through interviews, collaborations, and features, a podcast is a great way to associate yourself with other thought leaders and gain instant trust with their followers.

 - Helps You Connect with Other Thought Leaders: It’s often hard to get on a person’s radar, especially if they’re a thought leader in their industry.
 They get a lot of emails, and a lot of people want their time.
 Podcasting is a great way to develop such connections, giving you a chance to nurture these over time.

-- Helps You Create Helpful and Valuable Content: Above all, having your own podcast (or appearing on someone else’s) is a great way to provide value to those you serve (for FREE).
+- Helps You Create Helpful and Valuable Content: Above all, having your own podcast (or appearing on someone else’s) is a great way to provide value to those you serve for free.
 As a course creator, isn’t this what you live for?

-But remember, not everything relies on YOU creating your own podcast.
-Podcast Marketing involves leveraging podcasts across the spectrum.
-There are many ways to do so…
+But remember, not everything relies on you creating your own podcast.
+Podcast marketing involves leveraging podcasts across the spectrum.
+There are many ways to do so.

 1) Create Great Content

 This is true for all content, not just podcasts.
 As a course creator, you know this well.
-You have to produce helpful, valuable, entertaining, and engaging content that has an impact on your students.
+You have to produce helpful, valuable, and engaging content that has an impact on your students.